 Baguio to Bauko.
 Bus and vans operate from Baguio to Bauko (I’ll add more details about this soon).

 Manila to Bauko.
 You have two options.
-First, take Coda Lines bus from H.M.
+First, take a Coda Lines bus from H.M.
 Bus Station, Cubao, Manila.
-Schedule of trips are 8:00 pm, 9:00 pm, 10:00 pm, and 10:30 pm.
+The schedule of trips are 8:00 pm, 9:00 pm, 10:00 pm, and 10:30 pm.
 It takes 10 to 11 hours to reach Bontoc.
 If you are not familiar, tell the driver to drop you at Bontoc town since the buses are bound to Sagada.
 Fare is 725 pesos for semi-deluxe and 935 pesos for deluxe.
 Click on their website for more information here.
 From Bontoc, take regular van trips to Abatan, Bauko.

 The second option is to ride Victory Liner Bus and North Genesis Bus to Baguio.
 Both bus companies have stations in Cubao and Pasay.
 They have hourly trip departures.
 From Baguio, take buses and vans to Abatan, Bauko.

 Mt.
 Polis is among the most visited tourist spots in Bauko.
 This is not to be mistaken with another mountain between Ifugao and Mountain Province which also bears the same name.
 Mt.
 Polis in Bauko is characterized by rugged slopes and patches of pine forests.